Sonika: Career

 In September 2013 Sonika released three original songs – two self-penned and the other written for her by her now former manager, Anvar.
-The releases include one ballad, "Don't Let Me In"and two dance tracks, "All Falls Down" and "Only Girl", as Sonika moved more in the direction of R&B/Pop.
+The releases include one ballad, "Don't Let Me In" and two dance tracks, "All Falls Down" and "Only Girl", as Sonika moved more in the direction of R&B/pop.

 Artistry

-Music and Voice
+Music and voice

-Sonika's vocal range has been referred to by her vocal coach, Ken Tamplin, as being in the top five (5) percentile of all of his students and he has had over 10, 000 students worldwide.
+Sonika's vocal range has been referred to by her vocal coach, Ken Tamplin, as being in the top fifth percentile of all of his students.

 Sonika tends to write lyrics that are very self-reflective, particularly her R&B music.
 "Gone Away" reflected on her struggle to emerge unscathed from an emotionally damaging relationship, while "Please Don't Let It Go" focused on her overcoming negative influences and situations to achieve her dreams.
 Pop music, however, allows Sonika to explore her fun, daring side in songs such as "All Falls Down" and "Only Girl", which are bolder, exude more confidence and command attention.
 Sonika prefers that the songs she writes and/or performs reflect something meaningful about her and her life experience, tell a story or allow her to be expressive and immersed in the mood of the song.